-- They taste amazing!
+- These roasted carrots and parsnips with honey glaze taste amazing!
 Buttery, sweet and just a little salty!

-- They are naturally gluten free and paleo and can easily be made dairy free by using coconut oil instead of butter
+- These roasted vegetables are naturally gluten free and paleo and can easily be made dairy free and vegan too!

 For the full list of ingredients, head to the recipe card, but a few ingredient highlights include:

-- Butter – to give these veggies such a delicious flavour
+- Butter - to give these veggies such a delicious buttery flavour.
+If you are dairy free you can use coconut oil or a vegan butter instead.

-- To make it dairy free: Use coconut oil instead of butter
+- To make it dairy free: Use coconut oil or a vegan butter instead of butter.

-- To make it vegan: Use either vegan butter or coconut oil instead of butter and maple syrup instead of honey
+- To make this recipe vegan: Use either vegan butter or coconut oil instead of butter and maple syrup instead of honey.

-- This recipe makes great leftovers and stores well in the fridge in an air tight container for up to 5 days
+This recipe makes great leftovers and stores well in the fridge in an air tight container for up to 5 days.
+I don't recommend trying to freeze these roasted vegetables.

 Frequently asked questions: